-The initial Paying Agent/Registrar is UMB Bank, NA, Austin, Texas.
-The Bonds will be issued in fully registered form in multiples of \$5,000 of principal amount or integral multiples thereof for any one stated maturity, and principal, premium if any, and interest will be paid by the Paying Agent/Registrar.
+The initial Paying Agent/Registrar is BOKF, NA, Dallas, Texas.
+The Bonds will be issued in fully-registered form in multiples of \$5,000 of the principal amount (with respect to the Bonds) or integral multiples thereof for any one stated maturity.
+Principal of and interest on the Bonds will be paid by the Paying Agent/Registrar.
 If the date for the payment of the principal of or interest on, or redemption price of, the Bonds shall be a Saturday, Sunday, a legal holiday or a day when banking institutions in the city where the Paying Agent/Registrar is located are authorized to close, then the date for such payment shall be the next succeeding day which is not such a day, and payment on such date shall have the same force and effect as if made on the date payment was due.